exonum/exonum/MANUAL.md

 The following steps may help you.

-* Define the `MyServiceApi` trait for the `TestKitApi` structure that covers the whole api of your service.
+* Define the `MyServiceApi` trait for the `TestKitApi` structure that covers the whole API of your service.
 * Implement functions that use transactions to fill your storage with the test data.
 * Create the tests that check all of your endpoints.